paramdesai321/Analysis-of-Trapezoidal-Algorithms/README.md

 Analyizing the complexity of Trapezium algorithm by Sequential and Parallel Computing.

 ## Trapezoidal Rule

-Trapezoidal method is based on the principle that the area under the curve which is to be calculated is divided into number of small segments.
-The bounding curve in the segment is considered to be a straight line as a result the small enclosed area becomes a trapezium.
+The trapezoidal rule is a technique for numerical integration, i.e., approximating the definite integral: The trapezoidal rule works by approximating the region under the graph of the function as a trapezoid and calculating its area.
 ## Sequential Computing

 Pseudo Code